ilg-physics-ucsb/physics3L-manual/dashboard/showcase.md

 A Hider is good for letting students check their understanding or condensing a less important block of information.
 To title the Hider, type something after decalring it *without* a line break.

 ```
-:::Hider If you drop a magnet down a conducting tube, which direction will the force be applied?
+:::Hider (drop|If you drop a magnet down a conducting tube, which direction will the force be applied?)

 Upwards!
 Or, more correctly, in the direction opposite of the gravitational force accelerating it

 :::
 ```

-:::Hider If you drop a magnet down a conducting tube, which direction will the force be applied?
+:::Hider (drop|If you drop a magnet down a conducting tube, which direction will the force be applied?)

 Upwards!
 Or, more correctly, in the opposite direction of the gravitational force accelerating it